Mike Toffan

 Robin Ogura

-This in combination with Robin’s experience in marketing, community outreach and environmental advocacy has given her a divergent outlook on what sustainability looks like and how we can shift our focus to a more regenerative mindset.
+Robin’s experience in marketing, community outreach and environmental advocacy (in tandem with her natural zest for life) has given her an inquisitive outlook on what sustainability looks like and how we can shift our focus to a more regenerative mindset.

 Stephen Kaiswatum